Why Surf the Web Anonymously?

-Times When Surfing Secretly is the Safest Approach
+Times When Surfing the Web Secretly is the Safest Approach

-Sometimes, surfing the net in incognito isn’t just preferable, but is recommended to keep you safe.
+Sometimes, surfing online in incognito isn’t just preferable, but is recommended to keep you safe.
 For example, if you’re using public WiFi, it’s easy for cyberthieves to steal your passwords, financial information, and personal details unless you take steps to keep your connection hidden.

-The Best Ways to Surf the Net Privately
+The Best Ways to Surf the Web Anonymously

 Use the Settings on Your Browser

-There are a few options to surf the net anonymously.
+There are a few options to surf the web anonymously.
 If you're using a shared or public computer, the first step is to use Private Browsing mode by choosing this option on your browser settings.
-You should also set your browser to delete all cookies at the end of every session so that someone using the computer after you won't discover your personal details through autofill.
-Deleting cookies also stops websites from sending you those annoying tracking ads.

 You should also go to the settings on your browser to opt out of tracking.
 This asks websites not to access your location information, but you’re going to have to hope that they honor your request.
 Installing an anti-tracker browser plugin blocks tracking cookies so that your location stays hidden.
 While you’re there, check that you don’t have some Java or Adobe Flash plugins enabled which leak your details to snoopers.